 When is the best time to arrive at an aire?

-If you want to go to a specific location, such as a town/ city, then I recommend arriving by lunchtime, before everyone else turns up- especially if you are travelling during July/ August (peak summer months in France).
+If you want to go to a specific location, such as a town/ city (check out these top 10 cities to visit in France), then I recommend arriving by lunchtime, before everyone else turns up- especially if you are travelling during July/ August (peak summer months in France).
 Many popular aires get crazy busy and by 2pm they can be completely full.